alexch/codelikethis/public/lessons/git/git_intro.md

         shopping list

 Again, **don't skim past this message**.
 Look for terms you understand.
 Try to figure out what the program is telling you.
 Is everything as you would expect?
 If not, what's different?
 What don't you understand?

 # Add vs Commit

-Q: Why does git have a two-step process for tracking changes?
-Why doesn't `git add` just add the changes to the history immediately?

-A: ?

-# Add vs Commit